By Lakshmi Sangaranarayanan, Director, Student Residence

 Get involved in a club, group, association, team or volunteer work.
 You’ll meet new friends and feel part of UBC.
 You’ll also feel good knowing that you’re helping others, are part of a bigger purpose, and possibly learning professional skills.
 Here are a few ideas:

-• Attend Clubs Days in September.
+• Attend Clubs Fair in September.

 • See UBC Recreation to browse activities and intramural sports.